Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations: Examples

-The second example is a more interesting one.
+The second example is new and is more interesting (and also more complicated).
 In \cite{Sak:2007:PDPEATLF} one of the authors (H.S.) posed a problem of writing down discrete Painlev\'e equations of type $A_0^{(1)**}$, $A_1^{(1)*}$ and $A_2^{(1)*}$ as Schlesinger transformations of some Fuchsian equations.
 One difficulty here is that these equations do not correspond to any continuous Painlev\'e differential equations.
-This problem was solved theoretically by Boalch in \cite{Boa:2009:QADPE}, where it was shown that the moduli spaces of monodromy groups of some Fuchsian equations are analytically isomorphic to the spaces of initial conditions for these discrete Painlev\'e equations.
+This problem was solved theoretically by Boalch in \cite{Boa:2009:QADPE}, where it was shown that the moduli spaces of monodromy groups of some Fuchsian equations are algebraically isomorphic to the spaces of initial conditions for these discrete Painlev\'e equations.
 In particular, Boalch showed that the Fuchsian system with matrix size $m=3$ with $n=2$ finite poles (and so there are no continuous deformation parameters) and rank-two residue matrices, $r_1=r_2=2$, has as its symmetry the affine Weyl group of type $E_6^{(1)}$, and so the type of the corresponding surface is either $A_{2}^{(1)}$ (for the \emph{multiplicative} or \emph{$q$-difference} case) or $A_{2}^{(1)*}$ (for the \emph{additive} or \emph{difference} case).
 Since we consider the additive case, we expect that discrete Schlesinger transformations of this system should have type d-$P(A_{2}^{(1)*})$.
 However, an elementary discrete Schlesinger transformation, when written in coordinates, becomes very complicated and in fact it can not be reduced to a standard form of d-$P(A_{2}^{(1)*})$, as written in \cite{Sak:2007:PDPEATLF}.
 Using the geometry of the space of initial conditions, we see that this is an example of a situation when the standard form of the equation corresponds to a direction that is a combination of two different directions given by different elementary Schlesinger transformations, and then we explicitly show how to combine them into a single Schlesinger transformation that corresponds to the standard form of d-$P(A_{2}^{(1)*})$, this is a new result.
-The geometric approach that we use requires finding correspondences between the rational surfaces that appear as desingularizations of different coordinate forms of two difference equations of the same type.
-Such correspondence gives us a blow-down structure that can then be used to find a change of coordinates that relates the two equations that we consider, see the recent preprint \cite{CarTak:2012:ANOMORSOFBDS} by A.~Carstea and T.~Takenawa for a more detailed introduction into this technique.